csmoore/military-symbols-dotnet/Readme.md

 ## Credits

-This project uses:
+This project uses (and appreciates the help from):

-1. The MIL-STD-2525D Document available for download from http://www.assistdocs.com/search/document_details.cfm?ident_number=114934
+1. The MIL-STD-2525D Document available for download from http://quicksearch.dla.mil/qsDocDetails.aspx?ident_number=114934
     1. Public Domain in the United States
 1. SVG and data files from https://github.com/Esri/joint-military-symbology-xml/
     1. Governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)